broskobandi/mem-alloc/README.md

 	/* Allocate memory.*/
 	void *mem = mem_alloc(1024);

-	/* Expand or shring the memory. */ void *new_mem = mem_realloc(mem, 2048);
+	/* Expand or shrink the memory. */ void *new_mem = mem_realloc(mem, 2048);
 	if (new_mem)
 		mem = new_mem;